-During the inspection, we spoke with the registered manager, operations manager, 2 staff, 3 people and 2 relatives.
+During the inspection, we spoke with the registered manager, 5 staff, 3 people and 2 relatives.
 We also observed interaction between staff and people.
 We reviewed documents and records that related to people's care and the management of the service.
-We reviewed 3 care plans, which included risk assessments.
+We reviewed 4 care plans, which included risk assessments.
 We also looked at other documents such as medicine management, training, supervision and quality assurance records.